Veterans Affairs Medical Center Substance Abuse Services - Louisville Kentucky

 Veterans Affairs Medical Center Substance Abuse Services - Louisville, KY

-Veterans Affairs Medical Center Substance Abuse Services is treatment center located at 800 Zorn Avenue, Building 24 in the 40206 zip code in Louisville, KY that offers medication-assisted addiction treatment.
+Veterans Affairs Medical Center Substance Abuse Services is treatment facility located at 800 Zorn Avenue, Building 24 in the 40206 zip code in Louisville, KY that offers medication assisted substance abuse treatment.
 It accepts veterans into its treatment program.
-Veterans Affairs Medical Center Substance Abuse Services provides buprenorphine detox, suboxone prescription and relapse prevention from naltrexone to adults and young adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Services consist of relapse prevention, brief intervention and 12-step facilitation.
-Veterans Affairs Medical Center Substance Abuse Services also includes detoxification services and offers alcohol detox, opioid detox and benzodiazepines detoxification.
+Veterans Affairs Medical Center Substance Abuse Services provides buprenorphine detox, buprenorphine maintenance and relapse prevention from naltrexone to adults and young adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Services consist of brief intervention, cognitive behavioral therapy and matrix Model.
+Veterans Affairs Medical Center Substance Abuse Services also includes detoxification programs and offers cocaine detoxification, benzodiazepines detoxification and opioid detox.

 Address: 800 Zorn Avenue, Building 24, Louisville, KY 40206